AutomationDirect/Customer-Project-Examples/README.md

 &nbsp; &nbsp; c.
 Right click and create a new project folder name and put all files into the folder.
 &nbsp; &nbsp; d.
 Also inside project folder create a notepad file & name it readme.md.
 This will be used as title page.
 So, open the file and give as much detail about your example project.

 7.)
-Once all files are in project folder go to desktop app and you will see all changes in left hand column.
+Once all files are in project folder close the explorer window & go to desktop app and you will see all changes in left hand column.
 ![image](https://user-images.githubusercontent.com/47575229/172693319-76d97fbd-1b0f-4657-b815-a3f63dbdd917.png)

 8.)
 Add a description & summary -> then click on “commit to main”.